natenka/pyneng-book-en/docs/source/book/03_start/variables.rst

 Variables in Python do not require variable type declaration (since Python is a language with dynamic typing) and they are references to a memory area.
 Variable naming rules:

--  Name of variable can consist only of letters, digits and an underscore;
+-  Name of variable can consist only of letters, digits and an underscore
--  Name cannot start with a digit;
+-  Name cannot start with a digit
--  Name cannot contain special characters @, $, %.
+-  Name cannot contain special characters @, $, %

 An example of creating variables in Python: